matthewpalmer/long-running-pubsub/README.md

   // Simulate a long running job that takes two minutes console.log(`Starting a long running job...`);

   setTimeout(() => {
     // The job's done.
-The library managed the `ackDeadline` during this time
+The library managed the ackDeadline during this time
-    // to reduce duplicate notifications (though they  can't be 100% eliminated). console.log(`Job done.`);
+    // to reduce duplicate notifications (though they  can't be 100% eliminated) console.log(`Job done.`);

-    // Acknowledge the job is finished.
+    // Acknowledge the job is finished
     client.acknowledgeLongRunningJob(SUBSCRIPTION, payload.ackId)
       .then(() => {
         console.log(`Job status acknowledged`);